ml5js/ml5-website-v01/docs/examples-pix2pix.md

   }
 }

+// When mouse is released, transfer the current image if the model is loaded and it's not in the process of another transformation function mouseReleased() {
+  if (modelReady && !isTransfering) {
+    transfer()
+  }
+}

 // A function to be called when the models have loaded function modelLoaded() {
   // Show 'Model Loaded!' message statusMsg.html('Model Loaded!');

+  // Set modelReady to true
+  modelReady = true;

   // Call transfer function after the model is loaded transfer();